skfolio.optimization.MeanRisk#

 Overwrite the expected return \(\mu \cdot w\) with a custom expression.
 It is a function that must take as argument the weights

-and returns a CVPXY expression.- solverstr, default=”CLARABEL”
+wand returns a CVXPY expression.- solverstr, default=”CLARABEL”

 The solver to use.
 The default is “CLARABEL” which is written in Rust and has better numerical stability and performance than ECOS and SCS.
 Cvxpy will replace its default solver “ECOS” by “CLARABEL” in future releases.
 For more details about available solvers, check the CVXPY documentation: https://www.cvxpy.org/tutorial/advanced/index.html#choosing-a-solver